Publications and Access to Information

-From both the green management and the infection control aspects, adequate fresh air ventilation in the working environment of clinics and health centres is important for protecting the health of staff and the public.
-Since 1999, Indoor Air Quality tests and cleaning of air-ducts of air conditioning systems have been conducted by Electrical and Mechanical Services Department periodically for clinics and offices of the Department to enhance the operational efficiency of air conditioning systems and to ensure adequate fresh air ventilation.
+From both the green management and the infection control aspects, adequate fresh air ventilation in clinics and health centres is important for protecting the health of staff and clients.
+Since 1999, indoor air quality tests and cleaning of air ducts of air-conditioning systems in clinics and offices have been conducted by Electrical and Mechanical Services Department periodically to enhance the operational efficiency of air-conditioning systems and ensure adequate fresh air ventilation.
 In support of the Government's Indoor Air Quality Certification Scheme, four office premises which meet the participating criteria have been arranged to join the Scheme in 2015.
 All the participating office premises have attained "Good Class" certification.

 To support reducing air pollution caused by exhaust emissions of vehicles, the Department has taken the following measures:

-- Encouraging staff to make use of public transport while performing outdoor duties; and
+- encourage staff to make use of public transport while performing outdoor duties;

-- Instructing all drivers in the Department to switch off their car engines while waiting and issuing circulars at regular intervals to remind them of this.
+- instruct all drivers in the Department to switch off their car engines while waiting; and